 Emilie: Of course!
 It is lovely to be here with you.
-I guess my story would be… that my name is Emilie Barton.
-I have lived in Bournemouth mostly all my life but spent three years in London studying my Dance degree at Roehampton University.
+I guess my story would be that my name is Emilie Barton.
+I have lived in Bournemouth mostly all my life but spent three years in London studying for my Dance degree at Roehampton University.
 I always had an affinity with nature and the practice of ‘being present’.
-In my younger years, I was always exploring the local woods near our home and enjoying how dance made me feel.
-I started my dance and movement journey in Classical Ballet at four years old, which grew into studying lots of styles such as Tap, Modern, Lyrical and Street Dance.
-But I would say I started to find my movement style when I began training in Contemporary Dance.
-There was something about Contemporary Dance that clicked with me – I think it was the realisation that the movement, the body and its form, and your presence was the focus of interest.
+In my younger years, I always explored the local woods near our home and enjoyed how dance made me feel.
+I started my dance and movement journey in Classical Ballet at four years old, which grew into studying many styles such as Tap, Modern, Lyrical and Street Dance.
+But, I would say I started to find my movement style when I began training in Contemporary Dance.
+Something about Contemporary Dance clicked with me – I think it was the realisation that the movement, the body and its form, and your presence were the focus of interest.
 Not entertainment.
 Since university, I have kept working as a dance artist in performance, choreography, and teaching.

 I have also found myself on a journey, balancing what I call my Artist side and my Tech side.
-I also love promoting things, creating things and digital work.
-I am currently a Marketeer with a specialism in digital marketing and the arts – I love websites, making films and designs, sending email campaigns, and even looking at data!
-I found after university that I wanted to help promote events, the arts and the marvellous organisations that do incredible things; and being in Marketing helps me do just that.
+I also love promoting things, creating things and doing digital work.
+I am a Marketeer specialising in digital marketing and the arts – I love websites, making films and designs, sending email campaigns, and even looking at data!
+I found after university that I wanted to help promote events, the arts and the marvellous organisations that do incredible things, and being in Marketing helps me do just that.

 Monika: Oh, that sounds like a fantastic journey you are on, Emilie.
-I know you have created your own, unique dancing practise called Dancing Free, which I love to bits.
-Can you tell those of us, who have never heard about Dancing Free, what it is?
+I know you have created your unique dance practice, Dancing Free, which I love.
+Can you tell those who have never heard about Dancing Free what it is?

-Emilie: Dancing Free is a movement class, that incorporates guided improvisation, meditative relaxation, storytelling and great music.
-It is a session of one hour and fifteen minutes at the Amethyst Cave, Southbourne, where we learn to connect our body to ourselves.
+Emilie: Dancing Free is a movement class incorporating guided improvisation, meditative relaxation, storytelling and great music.
+It is a one-hour and fifteen-minute session at the Amethyst Cave, Southbourne, where we learn to connect our bodies to ourselves.
 We develop our mind-body awareness and embodiment abilities.
-And in that, there is a chance to understand your real sense of self.
+And in that, there is a chance to understand your authentic sense of self.
 Often, we are taught and tense with the tension of daily life.
 We rarely actually think about our bodies and how they are doing today.
 We rarely bring our attention to our ‘self’ and our’ mind’ in the here and now.

 I work hard on creating a gradual journey both in mind and body.
 My storylines are not just there to think of nice things.
 Suppose we are imagining that we are growing like a seed.
-In that case, it is because I have developed movement cues that affect how we use our bodies, especially in post relaxation, which is how we begin classes (in the parasympathetic nervous system).
-Most of the body has reset itself in a way so that I can then introduce what starts as very gentle visualisations that work in tandem to my movement guidance.
-We become part of a world where our bodies and minds awaken in a brand-new way, compared to the norm.
-And it is quite a wonderful, liberating and freeing experience, especially when the energy rises and we really move and dance however we want to at that moment – it is so much fun!
+In that case, I have developed movement cues that affect how we use our bodies, especially in post-relaxation, which is how we begin classes (in the parasympathetic nervous system).
+Most of the body has reset itself so that I can introduce what starts as very gentle visualisations that work in tandem with my movement guidance.
+We become part of a world where our bodies and minds awaken differently than the norm.
+And it is quite a wonderful, liberating and freeing experience, significantly when the energy rises.
+We move and dance however we want to at that moment – it is so much fun!

 The entire class is verbally guided.
 And I take care to plan how I am driving the movement in each phase of the class.
-I take time to verbally name body parts and how we could move them in tandem to a storyline, a way of moving or a sensation.
-Everything we experience in a class journey, from my guidance to the music is designed to increase movement mobility, attention to the body, space, and self, as well as a ton of other physical and wellbeing benefits.
+I take time to verbally name body parts and how we could move them in tandem with a storyline, a way of moving or a sensation.
+Everything we experience in a class journey, from my guidance to the music, is designed to increase movement mobility, attention to the body, space, and self, as well as a ton of other physical and well-being benefits.

 Emilie: Yes.
-Mind-body awareness is about connecting your mind, your thoughts, your emotions, and your presence to your body – your physical state.
-It is something that can be developed, and most of you have already heard of practices that develop this, such as meditation, yoga, mindfulness, pilates, dancing… the arts.
+Mind-body awareness is about connecting your mind, thoughts, emotions, and presence to your body – your physical state.
+It can be developed, and most of you have already heard of practices that develop this, such as meditation, yoga, mindfulness, pilates, dancing, and the arts.
 There are many ways to build this kind of awareness.
 My classes utilise a handful of those methods with the art and joy of dance.

-Monika: You said the class is verbally guided and you tell stories that help the dancers move.
+Monika: You have said that you guide the class verbally and tell stories that help the dancers move.
 What kind of stories do you tell, then?

 Monika: I wonder how the stories you tell come to you.
-Are they inspired by music?
+Does music inspire them?
 By nature?